Veronica Campbell Brown: Professional career

-At 18 years old, Campbell-Brown won the first Olympic medal of her illustrious career.
-She competed at the 2000 Summer Olympics in the 4 × 100 m relay along with Tayna Lawrence, Beverly McDonald, Merlene Frazer and sprint veteran and Olympic legend, Merlene Ottey where the team finished second in the finals in a time of 42.13 seconds behind Caribbean neighbors, Bahamas.
+At 18 years old, Campbell-Brown won her first Olympic medal.
+She competed at the 2000 Summer Olympics in the 4 × 100m relay along with Tayna Lawrence, Beverly McDonald, Merlene Frazer and sprint veteran and Olympic legend, Merlene Ottey where the team finished second in the finals in a time of 42.13 seconds behind Caribbean neighbors, Bahamas.
 Campbell Brown had shown herself to be a promising athlete as a junior, having won at the junior level and at Jamaica's yearly Boys and Girls Championship for her high school, Vere Technical High.
 The Championship has been credited as the engineer behind Jamaica's success on the Track and Field World stage.

 At the age of 22, Campbell-Brown represented Jamaica at the 2004 Athens Olympics.
 She competed in both the 100 m and 200 m.
 In the finals of the 100 m, she placed third.
 Campbell Brown later competed in the 200 m finals, a race American Allyson Felix was favored to win.
 VCB went on to decimate the field in the 200 m finals.
 She ran a blistering curve and held her form down the final stretch to become the first Jamaican and Caribbean woman in the history of the Olympic games to win a sprint Olympic title.
 A visibly emotional Campbell Brown was brought to tears at the medal ceremony as her national anthem was played in the stadium and flag hoisted.

 Campbell-Brown then teamed up with Aleen Bailey, Tayna Lawrence, and Sherone Simpson in the finals of the 4 × 100 m.
 VCB ran a scintillating anchor leg as Jamaica went on to win the women's 4 × 100 m.
 Jamaica created history as it was the first time Jamaica had won the 4 × 100 m relay at the Olympics.

 In August 2005, Campbell won the silver medal in the 100 m at the 2005 World Championships in Athletics.
 She won another silver medal in the 4 × 100 m relay (together with Daniele Browning, Aleen Bailey and Sherone Simpson).

 At the 2007 World Championships, Campbell won three medals, a gold in the 100 m, silver in the 200 m (second to Felix) and silver in the 4 × 100 m relay.